mortelli/devportal/guides/rif-enveloping/integrate.md

 ### Relay Server

-The Relay Server is the off-chain component in charge of receiving transactions and sending them to the on-chain component, which is a Relay Manager.
-The Manager owns Relay Worker accounts with funds in native coin.
+The Relay Server is the off-chain component in charge of receiving transactions and sending them to the on-chain components, chiefly the Relay Hub.
+The Relay Hub manages information about the Relay Worker and Relay Managers, but also communicates with the rest of the on-chain components in turn: the Smart Wallets, Factory and Verifier contracts.

+The Relay Manager owns Relay Worker accounts with funds in native coin.
 To relay a transaction, a Worker signs it and sends it to the Relay Hub paying for the gas consumed.
+In the case of a happy flow, transactions will ultimately be relayed through the Relay Hub, using the EIP712 library.

 For more details on this, please refer to the [Architecture page](/rif/enveloping/architecture/).

 Users can interact with the Relay Server directly or indirectly.
 For the latter, a user can communicate with a Relay Server through a Relay Client.
 A Relay Client knows the addresses of different Relay Servers and it can send on-chain requests to any one of them.
 The Relay Client then sends the transaction to be sponsored to the Relay Server via HTTP request.